ionic-team/capacitor/site/docs-md/apis/accessibility/index.md

 # Accessibility

-The Accessibility API makes it easy to know when a user has a screen reader enabled, as well as programatically speaking labels through the connected screen reader.
+The Accessibility API makes it easy to know when a user has a screen reader enabled, as well as programmatically speaking labels through the connected screen reader.

 <plugin-api index="true" name="accessibility"></plugin-api>